waffle-iron/docs-rackspace/style-guide/m-z-style-guidelines.md

 - [Headings in articles](#headings-articles)

 #### <a name="titles-articles"></a>Titles of articles
-Observe the following guidelines when you are creating titles for articles in the Knowledge Center or in other collections of documentation:
+Observe the following guidelines when you are creating titles for stand-alone articles on the Support site or in other collections of documentation:

 - Create succinct, meaningful, descriptive titles that do not rely on body text or other titles for their meaning (that are, in other words, independent of context).
 Users should be able to tell from a title whether the information in the article is relevant to their needs.
 Avoid ambiguous one-word titles, such as "Overview."